Sickle Cell Disease or Anemia and CRISPR-Cas9 Genome Editing

 DNA and Chromosomes

 DNA stands for deoxyribonucleic acid.
-There are forty-six DNA molecules in the nucleus of each of our body cells.
+There are forty-six DNA molecules in the nucleus of each of our body cells (but only twenty-three in our eggs and sperm).
 Each molecule is associated with a small amount of protein.
 The union of a DNA molecule and protein is known as a chromosome.

 Genome and Genes